rjlee/actual-aviva-pension/README.md

-# actual-monzo-pots
+# actual-aviva-pension

-An application to sync Monzo Pot balances to Actual Budget accounts.
+Sync your Aviva pension value to an Actual Budget account.

 ## Features

-- OAuth2 authentication flow for Monzo to list pots.
-- Sync Monzo pot balances to corresponding Actual Budget accounts via transactions.
+- Scrape Aviva pension value from the Aviva website via headless Chrome (Puppeteer).
-- Web UI to map pots to Actual Budget accounts and trigger sync manually.
+- Web UI to log in, submit SMS 2FA code, map pension to an Actual Budget account, and trigger sync manually.
 - Cron-based daemon mode for automated syncing.
 - Docker build and GitHub Actions workflows for CI, release, and Docker image publishing.